Hamilton Field (Hamilton AFB)

-Hamilton Field (Hamilton AFB) was a United States Air Force base, which was inactivated in 1973, decommissioned in 1974, and put into a caretaker status with the Air Force Reserve until 1976.
+Hamilton Field (Hamilton AFB) was a United States Air Force base located along the western shore of San Pablo Bay in the southern portion of Novato, in Marin County, California.
+Constructed between 1932 and 1935, it was inactivated in 1973, decommissioned in 1974, and put into a caretaker status with the Air Force Reserve until 1976.
 It was transferred to the United States Army in 1983 and was designated an Army Airfield until its BRAC closure in 1988.
-It is located along the western shore of San Pablo Bay in the southern portion of Novato, in Marin County, California.

 History

 Hamilton Field was named after First Lieutenant Lloyd Andrews Hamilton of the 17th Aero Squadron.
 Hamilton was awarded the Distinguished Service Cross for "extraordinary heroism in action" in Varsenare, Belgium, where he led a low level bombing attack on a German airdrome 30 mi behind enemy lines on 13 August 1918.
 Thirteen days later, Hamilton died in action near Lagnicourt, France.